KangaRoo1372/webliero/fun mod/readme.md

 Hi Fellows!

-Roo Fun Mod was made using sprites taken from liero promode final mod (you can also download the sprite file from this repository - file "sprites.wlsprt").
+Roo Fun Mod is generally based on Scharnvirk's Promode ReRevisited (version 1.2.0).
+The mod was made using sprites taken from liero promode final mod (you can also download the sprite file from this repository - file "sprites.wlsprt").

 As you can see, I uploaded 2 versions of my mod (i.e. two versions of json file): first one containing all weapons (i.e. new weapons made by me and old original weapons from promode rerevisited), and the second one containing only new weapons made by me.